-Chapter 17
+Chapter Sixteen

-“. . .say that we cannot possibly justify military action against Idris!” a priest yelled.
+“. . .still say that we cannot possibly justify military action against Idris!” a priest yelled.
 The man wore blue and gold.
 It was Stillmark’s high priest--Lightsong couldn’t remember the man’s name.
 Fafad?
 That seemed right.

 The argument was not unexpected.
 Still, Lightsong leaned forward, interested.
-Fafad and his master, Stillmark, were both stanch traditionalists--no change was the best route, in their opinion.
+Fafad and his master, Stillmark, were both stanch traditionalists--they were very opposed to any kind of change.
 They tended to argue against pretty much every topic that the court considered.

-Still, they were rather well-respected.
+Still, they were well-respected.
 Stillmark was nearly as old as Blushweaver, and was known for his wisdom.
 Lightsong rubbed his chin.

 Arguing with Fafad was Blushweaver’s own high priestess, Inhanna.
 “Oh, come now,” the woman said from the sands down below.
 “Do we really need to have this argument again?
-They are a rebel enclave set up inside the borders of our own kingdom!
+Idris is nothing more than a rebel enclave set up inside the borders of our own kingdom!
 They undermine the rule of our established government.”

 “They keep to themselves,” Fafad said.
 “Holding lands we don’t really want anyway.”

 “Lands we don’t want?”
 Blushweaver’s priestess said, sputtering slightly.
-“They hold every single pass to the northern countries!
-Every workable copper mine in the kingdom!
+“They hold every single pass to the northern kingdoms!
+Every workable copper mine in the area!
 They have military garrisons within striking distance of T’Telir!
-And they still claim to the rightful kings of Hallandren, and won’t open the passes to anyone who doesn’t acknowledge their right to rule!
+And they still claim to be the rightful kings of Hallandren!
 You call this keeping to themselves and holding lands we don’t need?”

-Fafad fell silent, and there was a surprisingly large rumble of assent from some of the other priests.
+Fafad fell silent, and there was a surprisingly large rumble of assent from the watching priests.
 Lightsong eyed them critically.
 “You’ve seeded the group with people sympathetic to your cause?”

 “Of course,” Blushweaver said.
-“But, then, so have the others.
+“But, then, so did the others.
 I just did a better job.”

 Lightsong clasped his hands, watching the debate.
 The argument continued, other priests stepping up to argue for and against an assault on Idris.
-It was not a new debate in the court.
+It was not a new debate in the court of judgment.
 However, he’d never seen it become so explicit.
 Sanctions had been discussed.
 Blockades.
 Even some military pressure.

 But war?
 Nobody had said the word yet, but they all knew what the priests were discussing.

-Arguments in the court were simply meant for informational purposes.
-According to procedure, the priests listened to the people and studied issues of national import, then brought them up and discussed them in the court.
-That way, the Gods--who didn’t have the opportunity to go out among the people, and who didn’t have the time to follow national politics with any measure of closeness--could keep up on events.
+Arguments in the court were simply meant to bring information to the Gods.
+The priests listened to the people and studied issues of national import, then brought them up and discussed them in the court.
+That way, the Gods--who didn’t have the opportunity to go out among the people--could keep up on events.

-If an issue came to head, the Gods would make their decisions.
-They were divided into sub-groups, each one dealing with certain areas.
+If an issue came to head, the Gods would make their judgments.
+They were divided into sub-groups, each one having responsibility in a certain area.
 Some Gods were in charge of civic problems; others were over trade agreements and treaties.

-Some held votes regarding the use of Hallandren’s Lifeless armies.
+Some, like Lightsong, held votes regarding the use of Hallandren’s Lifeless armies.
 “You’re behind this, then,” he said.
 “This is why you wanted me to make certain to pay attention to things at court today.”

 “Behind it?”
 Blushweaver said sweetly.
 “Dear Lightsong, the priests decide the issues to be discussed.
 Gods don’t bother with such mundanites.”

-“I’m sure,” Lightsong said, resting back, half-listening to the argument.
-“You need my Lifeless commands then.”
+“I’m sure,” Lightsong said, resting back.
+“You need my Lifeless Commands then.”

 “Why, I wouldn’t say that,” Blushweaver said, “I just want you to be informed should you. . . .”